 Opening and Closing Balances:-

-Its opening balances shows cash in hand and cash at bank in the beginning of the accounting period and closing balance shows cash in hand and at bank at the end of the accounting period.
+Its opening balances show cash in hand and cash at a bank in the beginning of the accounting period and closing balance shows cash in hand and at bank at the end of the accounting period.

 No adjustments of outstanding, prepaid expenses and accrued, received in advance income is made in receipts and payments account as it is prepared on cash basis of accounting.